-Perry (1970) takes this concept one step further by advancing intellectual development through stages (note that there are actually nine distinct stages):
+Perry (1970) takes this concept one-step further by advancing intellectual development through stages:

-- A dualistic right-verses-wrong stage.
-This is when learners basically see the world in dichotomies—black or white, right from wrong, best or worst, etc.
+A dualistic right-verses-wrong stage.
+This is when learners basically see the world in dichotomies, such as black or white, right vs. wrong, worst to best.

-- A multiplicity stage in which facts are seen in terms of their context.
-In this stage the students learn that the world is little more complex than two different views in that there are sometimes more than a single viable position on an issue.
-They start seeing "shades of gray," however, once they realize there are multiple views, they conclude that no one view is really any better than another.
+A multiplicity stage in which facts are seen in terms of their context.
+In this stage the students learn that the world is little more complex than two different views in that there are often multiple viable position on an issue.
+They start seeing "shades of gray," however, once they realize there are multiple views, they often conclude that no one view is really any better from another.

 Thus, instructional strategies can indeed increase a learner's gain in critical thinking.
 Some techniques would be:

 - place emphasis on problem-solving procedures and methods

 - encourage, praise, and use student ideas

 - use methods that encourage students to participate

 - create activities for peer-to-peer interaction